-Flavorful and easy Vegetarian Enchiladas with black beans, corn, peppers, fresh lime, and cheese.
+Flavorful and easy Vegetarian Enchiladas are brimming with with black beans, corn, peppers, fresh lime, and cheese.
 The enchiladas are topped with sauce, cheese, fresh avocado, and cilantro.

-Enchiladas are one of my go to meals for an easy weeknight dinner and vegetarian enchiladas make for an even quicker meal.
-Without taking time to cook and chop meat, this meal comes together very quickly.
+Enchiladas are one of my go-to meals for an easy weeknight dinner and vegetarian enchiladas make for an even quicker meal.
+Without needing time to cook and chop meat, this meal comes together very quickly.
 There isn’t a whole lot of veggie chopping either because, again, we’re looking for QUICK prep time!
 Mission accomplished with this dynamite recipe.

-But while this dinner is quick, we’re not sacrificing flavor.
+But while this dinner is quick, we’re not sacrificing flavor in the slightest.
 There’s a great balance of textures, spices, and a hit of acidity from the fresh lime.

-Today I’m sharing our favorite vegetarian enchiladas recipe along with some quick tips, answering some enchilada questions, and giving plenty of variation ideas Let’s get started!
+Today I’m sharing our favorite Vegetarian Enchiladas along with some quick tips, answering some enchilada questions, and giving plenty of variation ideas.
+Let’s get started!

 Vegetarian Enchiladas quick tips

 - Use frozen corn or corn cut right off the cob for the best flavor and texture.

-- Freshly grate the cheese: store bought cheese has a waxy coating to keep the cheese shreds from sticking together.
-This coating gives the cheese an “off” flavor and prohibits it from melting as well
+- Freshly grate the cheese.
+Store-bought cheese has a waxy coating to keep the cheese shreds from sticking together.
+This coating gives the cheese an “off” flavor and keeps it from melting as well.

-- Toast the spices: allow the spices to sufficiently “toast” in the skillet before adding the enchilada sauce.
-This is going to give the enchiladas a more robust flavor.
+- Toast the spices.
+Allow the spices to sufficiently toast in the skillet before adding the enchilada sauce.
+This gives the enchiladas a more robust flavor.

 - Don’t forget the toppings.
 Some fresh avocado, fresh lime, and fresh cilantro liven up these enchiladas so much.
 We also love sour cream on the side!